 After confirming that all connections have been properly made, turn the generator on.
 Flip the circuits to generator mode one at a time, observing the wattage changes.
 If the generator is powering all your critical circuits, congratulations, you just powered your house with a portable generator through a transfer switch!

 If you do not need the generator yet, turn it off and return to the electrical panel to take the switches back to the utility line.
 Ensure you don’t plug out any cords while the generator is on.

 You can get a visual presentation of how to power a house with a portable generator using a transfer switch in this video:

 The alternative for a transfer switch is an interlock kit.
-The generator interlock kit makes it manually impossible to run electricity through the utility line while the generator is on and the vice-versa.
+The generator interlock kit makes it manually impossible to run electricity through the utility line while the generator is on and vice-versa.